simonmonk/raspirobotboard2/README.md

 ![RRBv2](https://raw.githubusercontent.com/simonmonk/wiki_images/master/schematic.png)

 Note that you don't need a separate power supply for the Raspberry Pi.
-The RRB2 will provide 5V at 2A with ease to the Raspberry Pi, and because the motors are powered directly from the battery and not via the RRB2s voltage regulator, the supply to the Raspberry Pi will remain clean and reliable.
+The RRB2 will provide 5V at 2A with ease to the Raspberry Pi, and motors.

-This does mean that the motors that you use may not be okay with the battery voltage.
-So, if you are using 6 x AA batteries giving a voltage of 9V then you should use motors that are okay with 9V.
-If you have lower voltage motors, such as 6V motors often supplied as part of a robot chassis, then you can still use these, but you must be careful to lower the output power of the motors in your control program, or you could burn out your motors.
-For example if your battery pack is 9V but your motors are 6V, then use a speed parameter of 6/9 or roughly 0.7 as the speed parameter to the motor commands.
+Note that 6V motor will usually work just fine at 5V.

 # Installing the Python Libraries